CreatorOS/Build-a-platform-for-NGOs-using-NEAR-assemblyscript/LEARN.md

 }
 ```

-The same way, we need a list of all projects.
+In the same way, we need a list of all projects.
 Do the same as in the last step, write a line that pushes projectIdList's ith member to projectList.

-STEP 1 : pushe projectIdList's ith member to projectList!
+STEP 1 : push projectIdList's ith member to projectList!
 ```ts
 export function getProjects(ngoId:u32):Array<u32> {
     logging.log("Trying to get Projects")